thelordzeus/Hacktoberfest2022/README.md

 - Happy Contributing! 🎉
 - May you have a great Hacktoberfest 2022! 🎉
-- Stay Safe and Stay Healthy! 🙏
-- And, most importantly, have fun! 😄
 - If you have any questions, feel free to ask me.
 I will be happy to help you. 😊
-- Questions?
-Ask me or open an issue or create a discussion. 😊
-- Best of luck! 🤞
-- until next time, Happy Coding! 🎉
-- Thank you, Bye! 👋

 ### References